 - Understand and appreciate duties and responsibilities of PRM personnel.

 - Become involved in activities that will develop professional skills and foster professionalism.

 - Develop a personal philosophy of park and public project design.

 - Determine professional strengths and areas in which to grow/improve.

 - Develop an understanding of organizational and administrative procedure.

-Applicants must be a student enrolled in an undergraduate program (at least junior standing) or graduate program, pursing a degree in planning, park/recreation or public administration, landscape architecture, urban design, geography, and/or similar, and have a GPA of 3.0 or higher.
+Applicants must be a student enrolled in an undergraduate program (at least junior standing) or graduate program, pursing a degree in park/recreation administration, business or public administration, planning, landscape architecture, urban design, geography, community engagement, marketing/communications, and/or similar relevant majors, and have a GPA of 3.0 or higher.

 The Department is looking for applicants with the following qualifications:

 - Have competency in various computer software programs, including Microsoft Office and Internet applications, ArcGIS, Adobe Acrobat Pro, etc.